 Example 1.
 You are a construction worker.
 You live and regularly work in Los Angeles.
 You are a member of a trade union in Los Angeles that helps you get work in the Los Angeles area.
+Your tax home is Los Angeles.
 Because of a shortage of work, you took a job on a construction project in Fresno.
 Your job was scheduled to end in 8 months.
 The job actually lasted 10 months.